vggls/Kaggle_datasets_2_repos/chest_images_(pneumonia)_README.md

 4) **Summary / Comparison of the classifiers**

-Overall, for the pneumonia detection task, we see that the 2nd classifier achives better performance results than the 1st one.
+Overall, for the **pneumonia detection task**, we see that the 2nd classifier achives better performance results than the 1st one.

 More specifically, it has **Recall = 1 (very important), Accuracy = 0.94, Precision = 0.89 and f1-score = 0.94**.